AVR-LibC 2.3.0

 *(.eeprom*)

-The last address in the .text segment is location 0x114 ( denoted by _etext ), so the instructions use up 276 bytes of FLASH.
+The address one byte past the last address in the .text segment is denoted by _etext.

-The .data segment (where initialized static variables are stored) starts at location 0x60, which is the first address after the register bank on an ATmega8 processor.
+The .data segment (where initialized static variables are stored) starts at location 0x100, which is the first address after the IO registers on an ATmega328P processor.
+The segment is mapped to 0x800000 to simulate a flat address space.

-The next available address in the .data segment is also location 0x60, so the application has no initialized data.
+The next available address in the .data segment is also location 0x100, so the application has no non-zero initialized data.

-The .bss segment (where uninitialized data is stored) starts at location 0x60.
+The .bss segment (where zero-initialized data is stored) starts at location 0x100.

-The next available address in the .bss segment is location 0x63, so the application uses 3 bytes of uninitialized data.
+The next available address in the .bss segment is location 0x103, so the application uses a total of 3 bytes of zero-initialized data, all from the demo.o module.
+These are the pwm (2 bytes) and direction (1 byte) static variables of the TIMER1_CAPT_vect ISR.

-The .eeprom segment (where EEPROM variables are stored) starts at location 0x0.
+The .eeprom segment (where EEPROM variables are stored) starts at location 0x0, mapped to 0x810000 to simulate a flat address space.

 The next available address in the .eeprom segment is also location 0x0, so there aren't any EEPROM variables.